Check out the latest on the gram

 Example group shots:

-1. Bride, groom and bride’s immediate family
+1. Couple and immediate family 1

 5. Wedding party (bridesmaids, groomsmen)